Addictions Counseling - Garrett College

 Addictions Counseling

-Students should contact the Maryland Board of Professional Counselors and Therapists for all licensure and certification requirements at 410-764-4732 or https://health.maryland.gov/bopc/.
+For complete details on all licensure and certification requirements, students should contact the MD Board of Professional Counselors and Therapists at 410-764-4732 or visit https://health.maryland.gov/bopc/.

 Program Learning Outcomes